ctrautma/RHEL_NIC_QUALIFICATION/README.md

                               To Internet
 ```

-To setup these tests git clone the qualification suite onto the Server.
+To setup these tests git clone the qualification suite onto the Server, the client should already have the
+folder available.

 ```
     git clone https://github.com/ctrautma/RHEL_NIC_QUALIFICATION.git